 Flax has roots dating back to ancient Egypt and China, making it one of the oldest fiber crops to be recorded.
 Flaxseeds are a rich source of nutrients, such as manganese, vitamin B-1, and omega-3 fatty acids.

 Although researchers are still exploring the potential health benefits of flaxseed, some people think it protects against a number of conditions ranging from diabetes to prostate cancer.
-Prostate cancer is the most common cancer affecting American men.
-Approximately 1 in 7 men will be diagnosed with this disease.
+Prostate cancer is the

 - This fiber-rich food can help you manage your blood sugar levels.